Canon de 75 M(montagne) modele 1919 Schneider

 The Canon de 75 M (montagne) modèle 1919 Schneider (75 mm mle.1919) was a French mountain gun designed as a replacement of the 65 mm mle 1906.
 The mle 1919 was manufactured by Schneider et Cie and used during World War II.
 For transport, the gun could be broken down into seven sections.
 This weapon was used by Brazil, Paraguay, Yugoslavia and Greece.
 When captured by the Germans in World War II, the French guns were designated 7.5 cm GebK 237(f); the Yugoslav guns were designated 7.5 cm GebK 283(j).
 The gun crew was protected by an armoured shield.

 Greek service

 This gun was used by the Greek Army in the Greek–Italian War from October 1940 to April 1941.
 It was used in divisional service in conjunction with the Schneider 105 mountain gun.
-Each Greek division had an artillery regiment with 16 mountain 75mm and 8 mountain 105mm guns.
+Each Greek division had an artillery regiment with 16 mountain 75 mm and 8 mountain 105 mm guns.
 A total of 192 Mle 1919 75mm were procured by Greece, that equipped 12 (of 15) divisional artillery regiments.